jeftegoes/AwsOverview/Management & Governance/AWS Config.md

 - AWS Config is a per-region service.
 - Can be aggregated across regions and accounts.
 - Possibility of storing the configuration data into S3 (analyzed by Athena).
+- Evaluate your AWS resource configurations for desired settings.
+- Get a snapshot of the current configurations of the supported resources that are associated with your AWS account.
+- Retrieve configurations of one or more resources that exist in your account.
+- Retrieve historical configurations of one or more resources.
+- Receive a notification whenever a resource is created, modified, or deleted.
+- View relationships between resources.
+  - For example, you might want to find all resources that use a particular security group.

 # 2. Config Rules